-Among the best and most entertaining overviews of derivative culture is video set Everything Is A Remix by Kirby Ferguson, and his follow up Embrace the Remix TED talk may be the best succinct summary of the whole issue.
+Among the best and most entertaining overviews of derivative culture is the video set Everything Is A Remix by Kirby Ferguson, and his follow up Embrace the Remix TED talk may be the best succinct summary of the whole issue.

 For authors who wish to voluntarily share their otherwise exclusive legal rights, the best tool is a Creative Commons license.
 Accessible introductions to CC are at creativecommons.org/videos.
 I support the aims of CC, and I have given this entire website a CC BY-SA license.
 That means this essay and everything else I have shared here may be copied, distributed, sold, and/or modified — as long as you give me due credit and retain the same license for all derivatives.
 To consider doing the same for your creations, read this excellent guide: How To Free Your Work.

 On a side note, in his 2009 presentation, Stallman describes how copyright doesn't fully apply to physical objects like chairs.
 You can get a woodworker to copy a wooden chair, but it isn't practical for most objects.
 But with the development of 3D printers and scanners, this may become more widespread (see these amazing intro videos: printing a working wrench and printing a bicycle).
 We are likely to soon see this technology in relatively inexpensive forms.
 This brings up many concerns about copyright and freedom.
 Will we see DRM in scanners or printers that are designed to stop working when detecting unlicensed objects‽ UPDATE 2013: Of course we will see DRM crippling of 3D printing, and even patents to control the DRM itself.

 As a music educator, I'm excited about the prospects for Creative Commons.
 For example, by allowing teachers around the world to modify existing resources, we have the potential to develop a superior music educational method.
 At cnx.org, Catherine Schmidt-Jones has already written some quality resources for music teaching, and these are all licensed under CC-BY.